 In the header toolbar of the Postman app, click the wrench icon and select "Settings" to open the SETTINGS modal.
 You can also use the keyboard shortcut (CMD/CTRL + ,) to open the modal.

 Postman tries to minimize the number of settings you have to change, so we established some defaults.
 However, given the diversity of use cases, if you need to make adjustments, here's how:

-- XHR Timeout in ms: Set how long the app should wait for a response before saying that the server isn’t responding.
+Request Timeout in ms (0 for infinity): Set how long the app should wait for a response before saying that the server isn’t responding.
 A value of 0 indicates infinity - Postman will wait for a response forever.